mikesmallhelp/wacat/README.md

 xaxa
 ybyb
 ```
 wacat uses each input text from the file for the each input field in the target application.
-The run command is for a local file in Windows:
+The run command is for the local file in Windows:

 ```
 wacat test --input-texts example-files\input-texts.txt https://mikesmallhelp-test-application.vercel.app/